 Fenoprofen is a medicine called a non-steroidal anti-inflammatory drug.
 It is also known as 'an NSAID'.

-Anti-inflammatory painkillers like fenoprofen are sometimes called non-steroidal anti-inflammatory drugs (NSAIDs), or just 'anti-inflammatories'.
+Anti-inflammatory painkillers like fenoprofen are also called non-steroidal anti-inflammatory drugs (NSAIDs), or sometimes just 'anti-inflammatories'.
 Fenoprofen is used to treat painful rheumatic conditions such as arthritis, and sprains and strains.
 It eases pain and reduces inflammation.

 Before taking fenoprofen